-- A. A Minor Penalty or penalties shall be imposed on the player(s) whose action(s) caused the physical contact during a face-off. - B. A Minor Penalty for Delay of Game shall be imposed to the player who commits a second violation of any of the provisions or sub-selection(s) of clause 5.5.1 during the same face-off.
+- a) A Minor Penalty or Penalties shall be imposed on the player(s) whose action(s) caused the physical contact during a face-off. - b) A Minor Penalty for Delay of Game shall be imposed to the player who commits a second violation of any of the provisions or sub-selection(s) of Rule 5.5.1 during the same face-off.